Based in Portland, Maine, Lindsey Bourassa is a flamenco dancer, choreographer, and teacher.

 In 2018, Lindsey performed as a guest artist in the production Soleá Con | Partida, with flamenco dancer Miguel Vargas and flamenco singer Ale Cano, with accompaniment by guitarist José Alconchel.
 Soleá Con | Partida is an original work by Vargas and Cano.

 Currently, Lindsey performs regularly with New York-based flamenco artists such as singer Bárbara Martínez and guitarists Cristian Puig and Andreas Arnold.

-Lindsey is the recipient of the 2019 Mission Award, Mayo Street Arts; 2018 New England Dance Fund, New England Foundation for the Arts; 2019 Mission Award, Mayo Street Arts; 2017 Continuing Education Grant, New Ventures Maine; 2016 Project Grant, Maine Arts Commission; 2013 Visibility Grant, Maine Arts Commission; 2011 Good Idea Grant, Maine Arts Commission.
+Lindsey is the recipient of: 2020 Artist Grant from the Ellis-Beauregard Foundation; 2020 & 2018 New England Dance Fund, New England Foundation for the Arts; 2019 Mission Award, Mayo Street Arts; 2017 Continuing Education Grant, New Ventures Maine; 2016 Project Grant, Maine Arts Commission; 2013 Visibility Grant, Maine Arts Commission; 2011 Good Idea Grant, Maine Arts Commission.
 Lindsey is also NEST eligible through the New England Foundation for the Arts.